Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: The correspondence for the quintic three-fold in genus zero

-In one respect the passage from the untwisted to the twisted cone in our setting is simpler: it involves the factorization properties of the fundamental cycle, which are much easier to prove than those of Witten's top Chern class.
+In one respect the passage from these untwisted to these twisted invariants is simpler compared to \cite{CZ}: it involves the factorization properties of the fundamental cycle, which are much easier to prove than those of Witten's top Chern class.
 We state the crucial factorization property for the fundamental cycle.
-Fix a subset $I\subseteq[n]:=\{1,\dots,n\}$.
-Let $q\in\{0,\dots, 4\}$ be equivalent to $-2-\textsum_{i\in I} \iii_i \mod 5$.
-Consider the stack $\Dcal_I$ classifying the following objects: pairs given by an $\wt A_4$-curve and a node dividing the curve into two subcurves with marking set $I$, containing the first marking, and $I'=[n]\setminus I$.
-Write $q'$ for the index in $\{0,\dots, 4\}$ satisfying $q+q'=3 \mod 5$, and let $\pmb \iii_H$ be the multiindex $(\iii_i\mid i\in H)$ for any set $H\subseteq [n]$.
+Fix a subset $I\subseteq[n]:=\{1,\dots,n\}$ and $l$ between $0$ and $g$.
+Consider the following substack $\Scal_{l,I}$ of the stack $\Scal$ introduced in Section \ref{sect:enum}: the objects are triples of the form ($\wt A_4$-curve, node, a choice of a branch of the node) where the node divides the curve into two subcurves and the curve corresponding to the chosen branch has genus $l$ and marking set $I$.
+Let $q\in\{0,\dots, 4\}$ be equivalent to $2l-2-\textsum_{i\in I} \iii_i \mod 5$.
+Write $q'$ for the index in $\{0,\dots, 4\}$ satisfying $q+q'=3 \mod 5$; write $I'$ for $[n]\setminus I$; let $\pmb \iii_H$ be the multiindex $(\iii_i\mid i\in H)$ for any set $H\subseteq [n]$.
 There exist natural morphisms

-where $j_I$ is simply the morphism forgetting the node and $\mu_I$ is obtained by normalizing the curve at the node and pulling back.
+where $j_{l,I}$ is simply the morphism forgetting the node and $\mu_I$ is obtained by normalizing the curve at the node and pulling back.
 Here, we should notice that the case when $q=q'=4$ is special: after pulling back we should apply to the line bundles obtained on each component the functor $\mathcal E \mapsto \mathcal E \otimes \Ocal(-D)$ where $D$ is the integer divisor associated to the point lifting the node; in this way we obtain an object of the product

 We can finally state the required factorization property for the fundamental classes.
 We have